wcharczuk/microscope/README.md

 ###Why do this?###

 It is hard to do complex logical operations in most regular expression engines (.net's included).
 Microscope acts as a layer above regular expressions that lets you combine operations logically, producing cleaner expressions that are easier to maintain.
+It also lets you do things like compare date values, which can be hard to do in regular expressions.

+###When would we use this?###

+When you're storing regular expressions as strings, and changing them over time, and are running into limits in their functionality or having maintainability problems.

+We use them to filter urls mostly, and the filters are updated over time in the database so that we don't have to constantly patch code.

+###What does this not do?###

+**It doesn't replace regexes**

+Pure and simple, Microscope is an extension to regexes *when they're used to validate or filter strings*.
+It doesn't cover use cases such as extraction.

+If you can get the job done with just regexes, keep using them.

 ###Installation###